PrestaShop/prestashop-specs/content/1.7/back-office/international/locations/countries/countries-listing.md

 7. Actions

  - **Edit** - This is the main action and it can be performed by clicking on the line.
-After clicking on it, the edit country page is displayed.
+After clicking on it, the edit country page is displayed [add edit country]({{<ref "add-edit-country.md">}} "add edit country")
  - **Delete** - After clicking on it, the country is deleted and the following success message is displayed: "Successful deletion.".

-## Bulk actions

-Clicking on the _Bulk actions_ button allows performing bulk actions for the selected countries (using the checkboxes).
-A user can:

-- Select all/Unselect all: this button will select/unselect all the checkboxes at the beginning of each row of the listing.
-- Enable selection - enables the selected country.
-- Disable selection - disables the selected country.
-- Delete selected: This button will delete the selected country.
-After clicking on "Delete selected", a modal with the title "Delete selection" is opened asking to confirm or cancel the action: "Are you sure you want to delete the selected item(s)?"
-(See issue [#14462](https://github.com/PrestaShop/PrestaShop/issues/14462)).
-The action can be canceled by clicking on the cross or on the cancel button.
-After clicking on "Delete" button, the selected country gets deleted, a successful message is displayed "The selection has been successfully deleted."
-- Assign to a new zone - Selected countries are assigned to a new zone.

 # Country options

 The toggle: "Restrict country selections in front office to those covered by active carriers", can be turned to "yes" or "no".
+By default it is set to "no"

 ## Call to action